nmielnik/cryptos/README.md

 npm install
 ```

-### 3) Get your poloniex API Key and Secret
+### 3) Get api key and secrets for Poloniex or other exchanges you want to access via this script
 You need to get your api-key & api-secret from poloniex:

-1. Retrieve or generate your [poloniex api keys](https://poloniex.com/apiKeys)
+1. Retrieve or generate your [poloniex api keys](https://poloniex.com/apiKeys) or keys from other exchanges.
-2. Make sure your current IP is in the list of allowed IPs
+2. Make sure your current IP is in the list of allowed IPs (Poloniex and other exchanges enforce this IP whitelisting)

 ### 4) Create api-key.js
 In your root directory, create a file called `api-key.js`.